hippo-digital/leeds-trinity-assessment-task/client/README.md

 `foodApi.getFoodsByOutlet(1.2).then(data => console.log(data));`

-Needs to change to read:
+This code needs changing to read:

 `foodApi.getFoodsByOutlet().then(data => console.log(data));`